Deborah-Akhabue/Deborah-Akhabue/README.md

 # Hi there 👋

-I’m Deborah Akhabue, a Data Analyst passionate about using data to improve insights in healthcare and research.
+I’m Deborah Akhabue, a Data Analyst passionate about using insight from data  to improve patient's care in healthcare and research.

 Skilled in SQL for data cleaning, exploration, and analysis
 Experienced with Python and data visualization tools